Poster Design Guidelines

 If you are using imported fonts, it is your responsibility to embed them in the document or make them available at the time of printing.
-To Embed fonts in Office 2003, go to the tools menu, then options--> Embed TrueType fonts.
+Check the software's help on how to do this.
+In Office 2013, File -> Options -> Save -> Check Embed fonts in the file

 Most files will print out just fine, however, if a problem arises we will try to determine the source of the problem and contact you for any needed information.

 Be sure to let us know if your file was created using an Mac instead of a PC as this may affect the formatting of your poster when it is opened on the PC we use for printing.

-When saving to T:Atlas/Printjobs, never save the original file, save a copy.
+When saving to T:\Atlas\Printjobs or T:\ODY\Print Jobs , never save the original file, save a copy.
 This folder is emptied routinely, and we are not responsible for lost or damaged files saved in the Printjobs folder.

 If this is your first attempt at creating a large-format poster, follow the steps below:

 - Choose the program you want to create your poster with.
 Many students use Microsoft Powerpoint, though other programs such as Adobe Illustrator or InDesign may be used also.